Japanese Cartoon - Sacred Innocence Lost

 Although directed at children, this movie reminded me of the power of art to reassure, refresh and inspire.
 It was a reminder of what we are being denied.

 Written and directed by Hayao Miyazaki (left) in 1988, the film describes the interaction between two sisters, Satsuki and Mei, and "wood spirits" in a rural area near Tokyo in 1957.

 Many things about this picture amazed me.
 I can't remember when I have last seen innocence portrayed.
 These children are innocent, especially the youngest, Mei.
 The child's wide-ranging emotional reactions deftly conveyed in her facial expressions reminded me that art makes us more human by revealing what is universally human.
 The feelings of a child resonated in me.

 Rarely do I see recognizable human emotions portrayed in the movies--loss, yearning, hope, love.
 I'd list more but I have forgotten what they are.
-I have become jaded.
+I have been brutalized and become jaded.

 The girls' father, Mr. Kusukabe, an archeology professor, is acting as a single father.
 Mrs. Kusukabe is in the hospital.
 I loved the way this father treated his children, with such patience and respect.
-I loved the world they inhabited, where he could bathe with his two girls without neighbors snooping and Family Services breaking down the door.
+I loved the world they inhabited, where he could bathe naked with his two girls without neighbors snooping and Family Services breaking down the door.

 This world is innocent.
 The culture is intact.
 People know the difference between what is healthy and what is sick and evil. .

 When Mei sets out alone to visit her mother, we don't have to worry about her being abducted or sexually molested.
 When Satsuki goes to find her, everyone is courteous, concerned and helpful.
 Despite what Japan went through in the last war, the culture remained intact.

 Satsuki calls upon the wood spirit Totoro for help.
-In turn, he enlists a giant cat (above) who doubles as a bus.
+In turn, he enlists a giant cat (left) who doubles as a bus.
 I loved that these creatures were benign.
 There was no sense of menace.

 Compare this with the trauma or filth found in many children's movies.
 Take Bambi where the mother is killed by hunters or Finding Nemo where his family is eaten by a shark.
 Madagascar is full of homosexual references.